-Lomaira Approval History
+Lomaira FDA Approval History

 Lomaira (phentermine hydrochloride) is a sympathomimetic amine anorectic used short-term for weight reduction in overweight or obese adults.

 Phentermine hydrochloride, the active ingredient in Lomaira, is the most commonly prescribed drug for weight loss.
 In relatively short-term clinical trials, adult obese patients instructed in dietary management and treated with anorectic drugs lost more weight on average than those treated with placebo and diet.